✅ Data verified against WHO, IARC, FDA & EU Commission guidelines as of March 2026.

 3. Sodium Nitrite and Sodium Nitrate

-The Risk: These aggressive preservatives are injected into processed meats to prevent botulism and maintain an artificial pink hue.
-When consumed and exposed to digestive acids, they form nitrosamines, which are exceptionally potent, known carcinogens.
-This mechanism is why the WHO officially classifies processed meat as a Group 1 carcinogen.
+The Risk: These preservatives are added to processed meats to prevent botulism and maintain colour.
+When consumed and exposed to stomach acid, they form N-nitrosamines — known carcinogens.
+This is the mechanism behind the WHO's 2015 IARC classification of processed meat as a Group 1 carcinogen — the same category as tobacco and asbestos.

 How to Spot Them: Prominently listed in the ingredients of bacon, hot dogs, and deli meats. *Note: "Uncured" meats using celery powder still contain naturally occurring nitrates.*